 Getting a new horse is a busy and exciting time.

-When getting a new horse, whether the horse is a new purchase, on loan or being leased, we understand that there are lots of things to consider and sometimes taking out appropriate insurance cover isn’t always top of the ‘to-do’ list.
-However, it is important and it will benefit you and your horse to get suitable cover in place as soon as possible; below we outline the reasons why.
+When getting a new horse, whether the horse is a new purchase, on loan or being leased, we understand that there are lots of things to consider and sometimes taking out appropriate cover isn’t always top of the ‘to-do’ list.
+However, it is important and it will benefit you and your horse to get suitable horse insurance in place as soon as possible; below we outline the reasons why.

 1. Full cover from day one